rabbitmq/rabbitmq-website/docs/memory.md

 :::tip
 Using an absolute memory threshold is highly recommended in containerized environments such as Kubernetes.
-RabbitMQ nodes won't be able to detect the cgroups-capped limit in every environments
+RabbitMQ nodes won't always be able to detect the effective cgroups limit
 :::

 The memory threshold can be adjusted by setting